 Natty Dread was a pivotal album in Bob Marley's discography, embodying the spirit of Rastafarian culture and the socio-political landscape of Jamaica during that era.
 It's key track "No Woman, No Cry" not only became one of Marley's most famous and most-covered songs, it served as a powerful anthem of resilience and hope, capturing the struggles and joys of everyday life in the ghetto.

-Flawless is the only way to describe these 180-gram vinyl reissues.
-Featuring mastering by Ryan K. Smith at Sterling Sound from the original analog tape, and custom pressing at Quality Record Pressings, these beauties are created using Clarity Vinyl, for the purest sound and most visually stunning presentation.
-Every UHQR will be hand inspected upon pressing completion, and only the truly flawless will be allowed to go to market.
-Each UHQR will be packaged in a custom clamshell box and will include a booklet detailing the entire process of making a UHQR along with a hand-signed certificate of inspection.
+Featuring mastering by Ryan K. Smith at Sterling Sound from the original analog tape, this Analogue Productions UHQR reissue is pressed at QRP on Clarity Vinyl.
+From the lead-in groove to the run-out groove, there is no pitch to the profile, allowing the customer's stylus to play truly perpendicular to the grooves from edge to center.
+Every UHQR is hand inspected upon pressing completion.
+Each UHQR is packaged in a custom clamshell box and will include a booklet detailing the entire process of making a UHQR along with a hand-signed certificate of inspection.

 Side 1: